Russia fines Google for not removing illegal content

-MOSCOW (AFP) - A Moscow court on Thursday (Aug 19) again fined Google for failing to remove banned content as foreign tech giants face mounting pressure in Russia.
+MOSCOW • A Moscow court yesterday again fined Google for failing to remove banned content as foreign tech giants face mounting pressure in Russia.

 In recent months, Russia has been taking legal action against foreign tech companies for not deleting content banned by the authorities, including pornographic material or posts deemed extremist or condoning drugs or suicide.